-Section 33.3.
+Section 32.3.
 When possible, checks for expenses maybe drawn in advance of the actual attendance at a conference, training session, or other official authorized City business.
 The rate of expenses in advance shall be as follows:

 A. Transportation.
-For personal vehicle use, monetary allowances will be provided for travel outside of an employee's reasonable commute.
-For the purposes of this article, reasonable commute shall be more than thirty (30) miles one way.
+For personal vehicle use, monetary transportation allowances will be provided for travel outside of an employee's reasonable commute.
+For the purposes of this article, reasonable commute shall be more than 30 miles one way.
 Current IRS rate at the time for use of personal vehicle or the actual cost of the ticket, if commercial transportation is used.
 City vehicles shall be used when feasible and approved.
 When a City vehicle is used, the employee shall obtain authorization from his supervisor.

 B. Meals.
+A meal reimbursement may be requested for meals not provided as part of an outside attended training.
 Meals required to be purchased by the employee because of official business shall be advanced at rates not to exceed: